TernaryFortress/Security-Checklist/README.md

 **Operating System** - This is the software that you interact directly with 99.9% of the time.
 You'll likely be using iOS, Windows, or Linux.

+**Security Key** - Security Keys are a *password replacement* technology, and are quickly becoming the norm for enterprise security.
+Ubuntu even allows you to replace your password with a security key using the libpam-u2f library.
+Please backup any important files prior to attempting this, as you may get locked out of your system.

 # Licensing

 This list is not released under any license.
 Do not reproduce this list or create derivatives for commercial purposes.
 If something is incorrect or broken, push a change request or open an issue.